"If you're lucky enough to be a Ribault Trojan.....then, you're lucky enough!"

 Alice & Kent Davis (as told by Judy)

-It's a pretty big deal when Kent Davis decides to drop in on our website and sign the guestbook, because he's KENT DAVIS.
-So last week Kent did just that.
-I received an email from my good friend, Alice, telling me of our good fortune.
-Alice went on to say that one time when several of them were sitting at a table in the library, Kent looked at her and said "You look like a bullfrog!"
+Alice once told me that one time when she, Kent and a few other fellow students were sitting at a table in the library, Kent looked at her and said "You look like a bullfrog!"
 She was mortified!
-You know what they say, Alice, when a boy is mean to you, it usually means he likes you.
+Well, Alice you know what they say, when a boy is mean to you, it usually means he likes you.
 Alice went on to tell me that she always had a crush on Kent.
 Well, didn't we all?
 (Steve Nelson, too).
 And, just for the record, you look nothing at all like a bullfrog.